akinnee/AkCoffeeSlideshow/README.md

 ##### CoffeeScript

 Already using CoffeeScript in your project?
-Example:
+Example: (If not, see the JavaScript section below.)

     slideshow = new AkCoffeeSlideshow "#slideshow", {
       slides: [